ErikUckert/CarND-Vehicle-Detection-on-Camera-Data/README.md

 With this data a Linear SVM classifier is trained on a labeled training set of images.
 This classifier is then used to search for vehicles in images and drawing bounding boxes for vehicles detected.
 I did this Project during my time at the [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive).

 ---

+Running this Project
+---

+**Step 1** - Install the Udacity CarND Starter Kit from this [Source](https://github.com/udacity/CarND-Term1-Starter-Kit) - make sure you followed this [readme](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) on how to set up the needed environments.

+**Step 2** - Copy the code from the ```process_video.py``` File into a Jupyter Notebook and run it.
+Alternatively run the File in Pyton.

 ## Main Approaches and Functions

 ### Histogram of Oriented Gradients (HOG)